tiffrobo/exchange-new/privacy.md

 ## Information Gathered Through Intake Forms

 Our website is built in Jekyll, the static site generator.
 There is no database; all pages exist as static HTML pages.
 The intake forms at Request Assistance and Become a Provider are built on the fly using PHP.
-When user data is submitted through the forms, it is place in a remote directory and encrypted.
+When user data is submitted through the forms, it is placed in a remote directory and encrypted.
 Only DSX staff have the private key necessary to decrypt these forms.

 The DSX endeavors to provide the highest level of protection for user data.
 We will only disclose personally identifiable information about you to third parties in limited circumstances, including: (1) with your consent; or (2) when subject to a subpoena or other judicial or administrative order.